 The Responsible Service of Alcohol (RSA) (SITHFAB002 Provide responsible service of alcohol) – Tasmania provides you with the knowledge and skills to sell and serve alcohol responsibly, in compliance with liquor laws in Tasmania and as required by your workplace’s policies and procedures.

 You will learn how to apply harm-minimisation strategies that reduce the likelihood customers will become intoxicated, by identifying those who are consuming alcohol irresponsibly or showing signs of intoxication, and stopping serving them.

 This course covers the following topics:

 - Assist customers to drink within appropriate limits;

 - Assess alcohol-affected customers and identify customers to whom sale or service must be refused;

 - Implement harm minimisation strategies to minimise likelihood of customer intoxication, e.g. by promoting food, low-strength drinks and non-alcoholic drinks;

 - Monitor customer behaviour and refuse service to intoxicated patrons in a polite manner, stating reasons for refusal.

-Through interactive content and realistic scenarios, you’ll learn how to effectively:
+Through interactive content and realistic scenarios, upon successful completion of this course you will be able to effectively: